 Now go back to File Explorer where you should see that the icon for the SD Card folder looks like an icon that says SD.

 Your PC or phone can't read your SD card?
-Now, read this post and then you will find what you should do when your SD card can't be read.
+Now, read this post to find out what you should do when your SD card cannot be read.

 Use SD Cards on Cameras